hashimh/TablatureApp/README.md

            "App listening on port 8080"
            "Connected to database"
 9. Finally, to access the website go onto a web browser and type in the following URL: 'localhost:8080'.

+If any errors occur with the database connection, please check if 'MongoDB Sever' is an running service under Windows Services, as this is required for the application to function correctly.
+MongoDB's 'Compass' software will allow the database to be viewed.